 The evidence is there.
 This is a time of crisis–and it’s a crisis of our own making.
-We created a situation of unnecessary waste pollution due to irresponsible consumption and the practise of a linear economy.
-An economy with expensive products & services, zero recycling principles, single-use products and a lot more and it’s time put an end to it.
-But first, lets take a look at the cause and effects of climate change and how Afrigod is mitigating the ecological and climate crisis.
+We created a situation of unnecessary waste pollution due to irresponsible consumption and the practice of a linear economy.
+An economy with expensive products & services, zero recycling principles, single-use products, and a lot more, and it’s time to put an end to it.
+But first, let’s take a look at the cause and effects of climate change and how Afrigod is mitigating the ecological and climate crisis.

 Climate change, also known as global warming, refers to the rise in average surface temperatures on Earth.
 An overwhelming scientific consensus maintains that climate change is due primarily to the human use of fossil fuels, which releases carbon dioxide and other greenhouse gases into the air.
 The gases trap heat within the atmosphere, which can have a range of effects on ecosystems, including rising sea levels, severe weather events, and droughts that render landscapes more susceptible to wildfires.

 Causes of climate change: The primary cause of climate change is the burning of fossil fuels, such as coal and oil, which emits greenhouse gases into the atmosphere mainly carbon dioxide.
 Other human activities, such as deforestation, also contribute to the proliferation of greenhouse gases that cause climate change.